-These insects are more accurately termed parasitoids as they kill the host something parasites do not usually do.The adults of several species of small parasitic wasp lay single eggs inside the bodies of young aphids.
-The egg hatches into a small grub that absorbs nutrients from within the host insect’s body.
-Eventually the parasite grub kills the aphid, usually by consuming the body contents and pupates inside the dead aphid’s body.
+These insects are more accurately termed parasitoids as they kill the host, something parasites do not usually do.The adults of several species of small parasitic wasp lay single eggs inside the bodies of young aphids.
+The egg hatches into a small grub that feeds within the host insect’s body.
+Eventually the parasite grub kills the aphid, usually by consuming the body contents and pupates inside the aphid’s body.
 By then the parasitized aphid’s body has become whitish brown and has a characteristic inflated appearance and is often called an aphid mummy.
 The adult parasite emerges through a hole cut in the aphid’s body.

 Earwigs are omnivorous, feeding on small invertebrates and plant material.
 On fruit trees they can give useful control of fruit aphids and do not cause damage to the trees or fruit.
 Providing shelters such as flower pots loosely stuffed with hay in trees can help increase numbers.